Medical Oncology Internship – Guildford

 Due to the continued growth of the oncology service, applications are invited from veterinary surgeons with relevant post-graduate experience for the position of oncology intern.
 The successful candidate will work with a team of specialists (including Diplomates of ACVIM / ACVS / ECVS / ECVIM / ECVDI), ECVS surgical residents, rotating interns, clinical research assistants, nurses and auxiliaries.

 This 12-month post will provide training in all aspects of medical oncology including experience of advanced surgical and interventional oncologic procedures.
 Duties will involve daily collaboration with all clinical and non-clinical teams and you will be required to assist with the daily care of both inpatients and chemotherapy outpatients, consultations, client communication, diagnostic procedures and treatments.
 You will also be included in the out-of-hours rota.

 Active involvement with clinical research is encouraged, leading towards a peer-reviewed publication.
-Upon completing the programme, you will have gained confidence and competence in the comprehensive care of the small animal cancer patient and therefore the post is ideally suited for candidates considering residency training in oncology; two interns in the last two years have moved onto oncology residencies.
+Upon completing the program, you will have gained confidence and competence in the comprehensive care of the small animal cancer patient and therefore the post is ideally suited for candidates considering residency training in oncology; four interns in the last three years have moved onto oncology residencies.

 The successful candidate must be a graduated veterinary surgeon and preferably have completed a one-year rotating internship or at least two years of general small animal practice.
-In addition, you will be care driven, have excellent communication skills, be exceptionally organised, thorough and be able to operate in a 24/7 team environment.
+In addition, you will be care driven, be exceptionally organised, thorough and be able to operate in a 24/7 team environment.

-To apply, please email your CV and a covering letter to [email protected] stating which role you are applying for in the email subject line by Friday 13th November 2020.
+To apply, please email your CV and a covering letter to [email protected] stating the role you are applying for in the email subject line by Friday 22nd October 2021.
 Early applications are encouraged and we reserve the right to close for applications before the closing date.